CMACH508/MUDAEEG/README.md

-The code will upload soon.
+We will upload the code soon.